kkguo/apkshellext/README.md

 # ApkShellext2

-This is the code page of this extension, please visit [Project page](http://kkguo.github.io/apkshellext) for download and more usage information
+This is the code page of this project, please visit [Project page](http://kkguo.github.io/apkshellext) for download and more usage information

 #### [Features]
 * Show Icon of apk files on windows explorer